telematics-lab/IoD_Sim/docs/install.rst

 1. Install Docker and VSCode.
 2. Clone IoD Sim source code with git on your Linux environment.
 3. Open the IoD Sim directory with VSCode.
-4. Install VSCode "Remote - Containers" extension.
+4. Install VSCode ``Remote - Containers`` extension.
-5. Run `Remote-Containers: Rebuild And Reopen In Container` from VSCode Command Palette.
+5. Run ``Remote-Containers: Rebuild And Reopen In Container`` from VSCode Command Palette.

 After this set of operations, you can skip this guide to the configuration and build of IoD Sim.